panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 sumArgs(1, 2, 3); // => 6
 ```

 The other side of the coin is that `this` keyword is difficult to grasp.

-In this post, I will explain easy ways to fix `this` value in common situations.
+Often you might find yourself searching why `this` has an incorrect value.
+The following sections will teach you easy ways how to bind `this` to the desired value.

 Before starting, I'll need a helper function `execute(func)`.
 It simply executes the function supplied as an argument: